AmitPrasad79/Sentient-Dog-Runner/README.md

 You are a small sentient dog with big dreams, stuck in a world of endless obstacles.

-This game is my take on the classic offline dinosaur runner — but with more personality, smoother jumps, and a four-legged friend who actually runs on two feet.
+This game is my take on the classic offline dinosaur runner, but with more personality, smoother jumps, and a four-legged friend who actually runs on two feet.

 ---